Pine trees take on a furry appearance in infrared. When illuminated from behind, the needles take on a dazzling silver color.

 Center: Infrared photo of trees in front of a partly cloudy sky.
 This photo was taken with the cheapest lens I own, a plastic 70-300 zoom, at its highest magnification—proof that even a mediocre lens can sometimes surprise you with its sharpness.

-Right: Infrared photo of a glass of water.
+Third from left: Infrared photo of a glass of water.
 I took this picture to prove to a skeptical friend of mine that water really is transparent in the near-infrared.

 Most flowers also appear white in the infrared.
 This flower resembles an Amaranthus, but the dark serrated leaves give it away.
 It is actually an Astilbe.